640 South State StreetDover, Delaware 19901

 You need to be watched while you are taking medication to prevent blood clots.

-You have a family history of a bleeding or clotting disorder.
+You have a family history of a bleeding or clotting disorder such as factor I deficiency.

-Your doctor may order other tests to evaluate blood clotting.
+Your healthcare provider may order other tests to evaluate blood clotting.
 You may also take other kinds of fibrinogen tests.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.